5 Common Recruiter Lies (and How to Avoid Them)

-It’s time for an honest look at the top lies recruiters tell candidates.
-Obviously, most of the statements recruiters make are true and crucially important when communicating with candidates, even when they need to withhold certain information.
-By and large, recruiters are honest and upfront with job seekers and many genuinely care about every candidate.
+It’s time for an honest look at the top recruiter lies.
+Most of the statements recruiters tell candidates are true and important, even when they need to withhold information.
+By and large, recruiters are honest and upfront with job seekers and many care about every candidate.

 However, recruiters do sometimes lie.
-The most common recruiter lies are usually well-intentioned and largely innocuous.
+The most common lies are usually well-intentioned and largely innocuous.
 However, lies are sometimes built into the recruiting process and can create a negative experience for candidates.
-Avoiding these “worst practices” can instantly translate into a process that observes best practices, improves the candidate experience, and scores an easy win for your employment brand.
+Avoiding these “worst practices” can instantly translate into a hiring process that observes best practices, improves the candidate experience, and scores an easy win for your employer brand.

 How do recruiters lie?
 Here are five lies that recruiters often tell candidates—and ways you can avoid them.